tadelv/ViperCode/README.md

 Please check "Include unit tests" option then enter the VIPER module name and tests file path then click generate.

-Screenshot from the ViperCode OS X app.
+Screenshot of the ViperCode OS X app.
 <img src="./ViperCode-screenshot.png" />